Dear

 wie of wat is dat?

-Dear Architects ijvert voor een betere sociaaleconomische positie voor architectuurwerkers
+Dear Architects ijvert voor een betere sociaaleconomische positie voor architecten

 In 2009 stelde Simon Sinek:“Selling based on price is like heroin.
 The short-term gain is fantastic, but the more you do it, the harder it becomes to kick the habit.”